-Roll out your dough between two greased pieces of wax paper until you have fairly large circle It is important to get the dough rolled out large enough to cut out about 12 nice sized triangles with a pizza cutter.
+Roll out your dough between two greased pieces of wax paper until you have a fairly large circle It is important to get the dough rolled out large enough to cut out about 12 nice-sized triangles with a pizza cutter.

-After cutting your dough shapes transfer them on by one to large greased baking sheet.
+After cutting your dough shapes transfer them one by one to a large greased baking sheet.
 As you place your triangles on the baking sheet make sure you work them around to form a circle with the pieces overlapping.

 As your ring starts to develop take your fingers and press the overlapping dough down to make sure it stays together while baking.
 When you have completed your ring add your filling to the ring by placing it on top of the wide overlapping ends.

-I like to serve mine with a little lettuce and sprinkle of no sugar added salsa.
-This recipes is so delicious and is still wonderful even warmed up as leftovers!
+I like to serve mine with a little lettuce and a sprinkle of no sugar added salsa.
+This recipe is so delicious and is still wonderful even warmed up as leftovers!

 To follow along with more from My Table of Three come visit me on Social Media!